J&J Talc Bankruptcy: Three Failed Attempts

 The Litigation Pause

 The bankruptcy filing triggered an automatic stay, halting approximately 38,000 talcum powder lawsuits.
-For more than a year, people with cancer who had filed claims were unable to proceed with their cases.
+For more than a year, people with cancer who had filed claims could not proceed with their cases.

 Second Attempt: LTL Management Redux (2023-2024)